 At Flesner Wentzel, we help clients make sure they spend time with the children they love.
 Our attorneys walk you through every step of the process to ensure you have a meaningful relationship with your children.

-We also help clients protect children when they feel parents are unfit.
-And when children’s physical and mental health are in jeopardy.
+We also help clients protect children when they feel their parents are unfit.
+And, we help protect when children’s physical and mental health are in jeopardy.